eccervantes/DockerLab/README.md

 * create a dockerhub repository name 101-todo-app
 * push the modified image that includes your custom message to be shared.
-     * make sure you login ´docker login -u YOUR-USER-NAME´
+     * make sure you login
+     * 'docker login -u YOUR-USER-NAME'
      * tag your image properly to uploaded to your newly created repository
-          *  ´ docker tag docker-101 YOUR-USER-NAME/101-todo-app ´
+          *  'docker tag docker-101 YOUR-USER-NAME/101-todo-app'
      * push the image and share
-          *  ´docker push YOUR-USER-NAME/101-todo-app ´
+          *  'docker push YOUR-USER-NAME/101-todo-app'